veerashayyagari/bootstrap-components/kind-cluster/README.md

 - You will need to tag the image and push it to the kind cluster's own registry that we have setup on 'localhost:5001'
   ![Tag and Push to Local Registry](./images/Push2LocalRegistry.png)

-  NOTE: You will not have this error if you are not using locally built image in the ingress-test.yaml.
-Kind will be able to pull the image from internet and run it.
+  NOTE: You will have this error only if you are using locally built image in the ingress-test.yaml.

 - Now let's deploy ingress-test.yaml again
   ![Image Pull Success and Ingress Running](./images/ImagePullSuccess.png)